Smor-1/Health_Insurance_Cost_Prediction/README.md

 ![Image](Resources/Database_ERD.png)

 ## Data Exploration
-To explore the data, a histogram of the columns was made.
+To explore the data, a histogram of each column was made.
 The results of which can be found below.

 Age Distribution - it looks like that we have data for all ages, which is a good start!

 ![age distribution](Resources/histo_age.png)

-BMI Distribution -
+BMI Distribution - it seems to be fairly normal distributed, which is great for our subsequent analysis.

 ![BMI distribution](Resources/histo_BMI.png)

-BMI has fairly normal distribution and it should work for our data analysis.
-Next number of the childeren
+Number of Children Distribution - this is what we expected, but it should be noted that there is not enough information for higher than 4 childeren in the dataset.

 ![childeren distribution](Resources/histo_childeren.png)

-This is what we expected, but it should be noted that there is not enough information for higher than 4 childeren in the dataset.
-Next let's explore our target in machin learning section which is the cost of the health insurance.
+Charges Distribution - as can be seen below, it seems that our data is right skewed with most charges being less than $15,000.

 ![charges distribution](Resources/histo_charges.png)

-It seems that our data is right skewed which means that we will have to deal with it somehow.
-For now lets explore more and find out if there is relation between sex of the individual to the charges they pay by getting a mean.
+Next, lets explore more and find out if there is relation between an individuals sex and the charges they pay.
+It seems that males pay slightly more than females.

 ![mean sex](Resources/mean_sex.png)

-It seems that male individual are paying a bit more than female individuals.
 Next lets take a look at the regions.
+Simlarly, they are close to each other but we can say that south east region is paying more but at the same time it has a higher BMI so we need to dig deeper

 ![mean region](Resources/mean_region.png)

-Simlarly they are close to each other but we can say that south east region is paying more but at the same time it has a higher BMI so we need to dig deeper.
-Now lets check if the number of childeren has an effect on our data.
+Now lets check if the number of children has any impact on our data.
+It seems that individual with 3 kids has to pay more, but still this is early to predict this.

 ![mean childeren](Resources/mean_childeren.png)

-It seems that individual with 3 childeren has to pay more, but still this is early to predict this.
 Now lets take a look at the average of charges for each age group.
+There is an obvious trend here.
+As can be seen below, the older an individual gets, they incur larger insurance costs.

 ![mean age plot](Resources/mean_age_plot.png)

-There is an obvious trend here.
-As it can be seen the older an individual gets, he or she has to pay more for the insurance. lastly let's take a look at the effect of being smoker on the amount of the payment in insurance.
+lastly let's take a look at the effect of being smoker.
+The differnece is huge.
+It seems that being an smoker is bad for both your health and finances!

 ![mean smoker](Resources/mean_smoker.png)

-The differnece is huge.
-It seems that being an smoker is bad for both your health and finances.
 Lets go deeper and seprate the charges for smoker and non smokers.

 ![charges smoker vs non-smoker](Resources/charges_smoker_non_smoker.png)

-It can be seen that where the non-smoker charges nearly ends (15000) smoker charges just starts and goes higher.
-Next lets plot them sepratly with age to see if still age is effective parameters compare to being smoker.
+It can be seen that where the non-smoker charges nearly end (around $15,000), a smoker's charges just starts and goes higher!
+Next lets plot them separately with age to see its impact compared to being a smoker.

 ![smoker vs charge](Resources/smoker_charge.png) ![non-smoker vs charge](Resources/non_smoker_charge.png)

-As it can be seen, in the data there is 2 catagory in each plot e.g. high paying smokers, low paying smoker, high paying non-smoker and low paying non-smokers.
+As it can be seen, in the data there are 2 categories in each plot e.g. high paying smokers, low paying smokers, high paying non-smokers and low paying non-smokers.
 Most of our data is low paying non-smokers that we should be aware of.
 The difference between high paying and low paying is still under investigation as well.

 ## Machine Learning
-In this study we have continuous data for charges, therefore regression method should be used.
-Generating seaborn heatmap confirms that the charges are very dependent on being smoker or not as we found out in the data exploration phase.
+In this study we have continuous data for charges, therefore various regression models were applied.
+Generating a heatmap using the seaborn visualization library confirms that the charges are very dependent on being smoker or not as we found out in the data exploration stage.

 ![Heat map](Resources/heatmap.png)

-According to this heatmap, smoker, age and BMI are the main contributer and have a strong contribution to the charges column.
+According to this heatmap, smoker, age and BMI are the main contributers and likely have a large positive impact on the charges (target) column.

-Machin learning models that are used are LinearRegression, DecisionTreeRegressor, RandomForestRegressor and Nural Network (not completed yet).
+The machine learning models that we used are DecisionTreeRegressor, LinearRegression, RandomForestRegressor both with and without a Principal Component Analysis (PCA) and Neural Network.
 The results are summarized in the next table:

 |  Model  | Mean Squared | Root Mean Squared Error | Mean Absolute Error | R-squared |
 |:--------:|:--------:|:--------:|:--------:|:--------:|